sooryansatheesh/Predicting-California-Forest-Fire-Intensity-with-PyTorch/README.md

 * We acknowledge the use of data and/or imagery from NASA's Fire Information for Resource Management System (FIRMS) (https://earthdata.nasa.gov/firms), part of NASA's Earth Observing System Data and Information System (EOSDIS).

-* Code adpated partly from Tam,Adrian.(2023).Building a Multiclass Classification Model in PyTorch. https://machinelearningmastery.com/building-a-multiclass-classification-model-in-pytorch/
+* Code adapted partly from Tam,Adrian.(2023).Building a Multiclass Classification Model in PyTorch. https://machinelearningmastery.com/building-a-multiclass-classification-model-in-pytorch/